-This is the definition of the Mouse Event business transaction, which uses all Splitting Measures from above:
+This is the definition of the Mouse Event business transaction, which uses all previously shown Splitting Measures:

-Clicking the three (“One”, “Two”, “Three”) buttons in the Swing demo application
+Clicking the One, Two, and Three buttons in the Swing demo application

-In this example, the Swing Demo Application’s source code is modified to give the buttons some names (by using setName(“One”) etc.) for the buttons.
+In this example, the Swing Demo Application's source code is modified to give the buttons some names (for example, by using setName("One")) for the buttons.